swaters86/swaters86.github.io/README.md

 - Reorganize CSS properties in style.css, the order is off according to idiomatic CSS

 - Make the responsive design better be decreasing font size in header and adding padding to article body

+- Update CNAME record so the site is accessible from www.stevenwaters.com instead of stevenwaters.com and I need to add some sort of rewrite for this, I guess